 Put very simply; conventional wisdom states that VOC is collecting customer feedback regarding their likes, dislikes, and needs in order to understand customer satisfaction.

 Sounds like good, helpful stuff, right?
 What marketer wouldn’t want this information?

 But here’s the rub: how do you go about collecting and organizing this feedback?
 And how do you convert the kudos and complaints into meaningful marketing activity that you and your teams can use to grow your brand?

 The answer lies in specificity, not necessarily volume.
-A good marketer prioritizes purpose–what exactly are you trying to discover or improve: Brand perception?
+A good marketer prioritizes purpose (what exactly are you trying to discover or improve: Brand perception?
 Product experience?).
-As well, a clearly defined information gap is essential.
+As well as clearly defining the information gap.
 Specifically, what about your customer or their experience do you not fully understand?
 Finally, it is important to be rigorous about the organization.

 Analysis paralysis or too many rabbit holes?

 Conventional wisdom can tempt the undisciplined marketer into mere scattershot research.
 Gathering tons of non-differentiated customer feedback about a product or experience will either bog you down or send you chasing conclusions without substantiation.